Bright Tomorrows Immigration Services

 Immigration Division (ID)

 Conducts admissibility hearings and detention reviews.
-If you are detained or have been reported as inadmissible, your case will be heard by the ID.
+If you are detained by CBSA or have been reported as inadmissible to Canada due to criminal activity, security concerns, misrepresentation, or other grounds, your case will be heard by the ID.

 Immigration Appeal Division (IAD)